One of the problems with traditional performance reviews is that, by the time you have them, they are out of date.

 Another is that, in the fast-paced world in which we live today, people want feedback NOW – not in 6 months or 12 months time – and, of course, things can change quickly in the business world and in peoples’ personal lives.

 Few managers enjoy the traditional performance review model, often as not just seeing it as a process that has to be done because it has to be done.
-So it is no surprise that the transition from directing to coaching enriches the experience for managers, helps to build better relationships and staff engagement and delivers much more timely and targeted impact where it matters most.
+So it is no surprise that the transition from directing to coaching enriches the experience for managers, helps to build better relationships and staff engagement and delivers much more timely and targeted impact where and when it matters most.

 They are some of the reasons why we think it makes sense to flip the process for managing peoples’ performance and development on its head.

-- Plan – set goals and develop an action plan
+- Plan – set goals and develop an action plan based on deployment of strengths and harnessing improvement opportunities

 We start with a few premises around which we build the process: